No. 6 Dry Cell

 The simplest (lowest cost) version that retains excellent flash amps uses a single "D" cell battery holder.
 Top hardware is # 6 so the optional #6 Fahnestock Clip will fit.
 Internal heavy wiring is soldered to the battery holder and crimp to # 6 ring tongue terminal.

-Instead of putting a terminal in the center, it's offset a little to provide a 1 ince center to center distance between the two terminals.
+Instead of putting a terminal in the center, it's offset a little to provide a 1 inch center to center distance between the two terminals.
 This is the unit shown above with the Ray-V-vac label.

 Second Prototype